NLnetLabs/cascade/doc/manual/source/thales.rst

     ..
 Note::

        The docker command below has an additional ``--publish`` argument that is not present in the Thales documentation.
-This is needed in to expose the :program:`kmi2pkcs11` listen port outside the container so that you can connect to it from Cascade running on the host or inside another container.
+This is needed to expose the :program:`kmi2pkcs11` listen port outside the container so that you can connect to it from Cascade running on the host or inside another container.

     .. code-block:: bash